kingsdigitallab/framesense/operators/answer_transcription_ollama/README.md

-# transcribe_speech_parakeet
+# transcribe_transcription_ollama

 ## Input

-* clips sounds (e.g. `gotdfather/00.00.03-62/00.00.03-62.wav`)
+* a transcription file
+* a set of questions

 ## Output

-* text file (e.g. `gotdfather/00.00.03-62/transcription.json`)
+* answer in a json file

 ## Method

-Uses speech-to-text parakeet model
+Uses a vision language model run by Ollama.

+You must have Ollama installed and running on a computer.

-Applies to all clips in the collections.
+Applies to all transcriptions in the collections.

 ## Run if

-No sound file already exists.
+The answer to that same question by the same model over the same transcription is not found in frames.json.

 ## Redo (-r)